Campus briefing April 13

 • Masks are required in all common areas of campus.

-• All visitors and employees on campus are required to participate in a daily screening.
+• All visitors and employees are required to participate in a daily screening.
 Visit the Office of Public Safety in Sorensen Hall for an in-person screening, unless otherwise directed.

-• Outside visitors will not be allowed in residence halls during the fall semester.
+• Outside visitors will not be allowed in residence halls.

 The college will not automatically send a campus notice if a student or employee is diagnosed with COVID-19.